HAS-Tools-2023/homework-TongGuo8/Homework_Submissions/Cheat_Sheets/README.md

 #### 1. GitHub:
 10/10: I love your drawing!
 Very clear and easy to follow.
 - One note, your definition of pull request isn't quite right so you might want to review that.
 We'll discuss this more in class.

+#### 2. Numpy and Pandas:
+ 10/10: Nice work.
+I really like your comparison table.